Welcome to BushArts.com

 Sound Cards, Speakers, other devices

 Sound can be generated by a chip on the motherboard, or preferably by using a dedicated Sound Card with good quality speakers.
-The SoundBlaster Live/Audigy range is the defacto standard for Sound Cards in a home system.
+The SoundBlaster range from Creative Labs was the defacto standard for Sound Cards in a home system.

-Also becoming common is a "Tuner" card to receive standard or digital Television and Radio signals within your computer, thus allowing you to watch or record programs as you work on your system.
+Also becoming common is a TV "Tuner" card to receive digital Television and Radio signals within your computer, thus allowing you to watch or record programs as you work on your system.

 Media readers are yet another common newer feature.
 These are slots ready to accept your memory card directly from your Digital Camera or Mobile Telephone for example.